enjaku4/veri/README.md

 User.unlocked
 ```

 When an account is locked, the user cannot log in.
-If they're already logged in, their sessions are terminated and they are treated as unauthenticated.
+Existing sessions are terminated automatically.

 ## Multi-Tenancy

-Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants such as organizations, clients, or subdomains.
+Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants such as organizations or subdomains.
+By default, Veri assumes a single-tenant setup and `current_tenant` returns `nil`.

+Tenants can be represented as either a string or an `ActiveRecord` model instance.

-### Setting Up Multi-Tenancy
+### Setup

-To isolate authentication sessions between different tenants, override the `current_tenant` method:
+Override the `current_tenant` method to enable tenant isolation:

 ```rb
 class ApplicationController < ActionController::Base